![]() |

 Then there were those who some would classify as “secret believers.”
 They wanted the best of both worlds.
 They believed on Jesus, but for fear of being put out of the synagogue, they did not openly confess Him (v.
 42).
 They feared men’s opinions and loved men’s praise (v.
 43).
 Many people reject the truth simply because of the fear of man.
 Someone has said, “It is better to fear God and go to heaven than to fear men and go to hell!”
 Knowing Christ means knowing the Father.
 Seeing Christ means seeing the Father (vv.
 44-45).

-Jesus shares how that no one who has faith in Him will be in the dark (v.
+Jesus said that no one who has faith in Him would be in the dark (v.
 46).
 His purpose is not to judge but to save (John 3:18), but if the sinner will not trust the Savior, the Savior must become the judge (v.
 47).
-It is an awesome thought that the unbeliever will face at the Great White Throne judgment, every bit of Scripture that he has ever read or heard (v.
+It is an awesome thought that the unbeliever will face at the Great White Throne judgment every bit of Scripture that he has ever read or heard (v.
 48).
-Jesus explains how He only says what the father has told Him to say (vv.
-49-50).
-The Fathers commands lead to salvation and eternal life.
+Jesus explained how He only said what the father had told Him to say (vv.
+48-50).
+The Father’s commands lead to eternal life.

 Application

 What are some of the fears that hold me back from sharing my faith with others?
-It doesn’t matter what people think, it is what God knows that counts.
+It doesn’t matter what people think; it is what God knows that counts.
+“For God has not given us a spirit of fear, but of power and of love and of a sound mind (II Tim.
+1:7).

 John 12:37-50 (English Standard Version)